 “We want to extend a hand to all other landholders in the region and say ‘Let’s work together to manage fire’ says Gangalidda Garawa senior ranger Terrence Taylor.
 The Gangalidda coast line is in the Southern Gulf of Carpentaria, with the main community at Doomadgee – home to about 2000 traditional people.
 The new guidelines provide an easy to use technical guide for all of the prescribed burning that rangers undertake in the Gulf country.

-AUDIO Click on the red arrow to hear Terrence Taylor explain the new guide-lines, and how control burns should be earlier in the year.
+Listen to Terrence Taylor explain the new guide-lines, and how control burns should be earlier in the year.
 Terrence also talks about how you can tell what sort of a wet season it will be by watching where female crocodiles build their nests.

 You can downland the the Gulf Savannah Fire Management Guidelines here http://www.clcac.com.au/files/documents/42/gulf_savannah_guidelinesv9print_webready.pdf